Geislingen (Steige) station: Deutsche Bundesbahn period

 The post-war economic boom increased private transport.
 Deutsche Bundesbahn reported declining traffic on the Geislingen–Wiesensteig line.
 This led to the closure of the Deggingen–Wiesensteig section of the line in 1968.
 Passenger services operated on the remaining section until 1 June 1980.
 Freight traffic continued until 29 September 1981.

 21st century

 The final section of the Tälesbahn from Geislingen to Geislingen-Altensteig was closed by Deutsche Bahn in May 2000.

 The Art and History Association (Kunst- und Geschichtsverein) of Geislingen had campaigned since 2006 to have the Knoll Memorial returned from the Geislinger Steige to its original location.
 Since this would have been expensive, the association agreed to have a copy made.
 Since 9 May 2009, there has again been a monument in honour of Michael Knoll in the station forecourt.

 Rail operations

-The station is served by intercity and regional trains.
+The station is served by regional trains.
+Until the opening of the Wendlingen–Ulm high-speed railway in December 2022, it was also served by intercity trains.
 Track 1 (next to the station building) is used for starting and terminating services to and from Göppingen.
 Track 2 is used by services towards Ulm and track 3 is used for services to Göppingen.

 The station is classified by Deutsche Bahn as a category 4 station.